The Steroid Files

-Q: I'm an amateur competitive bodybuilder considering using a site enhancement oil like Synthol.
+T Nation: I'm an amateur competitive bodybuilder considering using a site enhancement oil like Synthol.
 What would be the best way to use this without making myself look like a complete idiot?
 I just need to bring up my arms a bit – they're 19 inches but at 5'8 they need to be a bit bigger to be competitive.

-TN: There are a number of different protocols floating around on the Internet and most will work just fine, ifyou stick to the recommendations.
+There are a number of different protocols floating around on the Internet and most will work just fine, ifyou stick to the recommendations.
 Some guys just plain get greedy, and those are the ones that end up looking like they have a watermelon attached to their arm.

 A safe and reasonable Synthol schedule for biceps and triceps would look something like this: